-Farm Stewardship Certification and Assessment Program (FSCAP)
+Maryland Bay-Friendly Farm Certification Program (formerly known as the Farm Stewardship Certification and Assessment Program (FSCAP))

-As of December 15, 2015, Maryland has 119 certified farms on 32,107 acres.
-St. Mary’s has 7 certified farms on 565 acres.
+Maryland has over 120 certified farms on more than 56,000 acres with St. Mary’s having 7 certified farms on 565 acres.

 1. Even’ Star Organic Farm, Brett Grohsgal & Gretchen Bergmark, Organic Vegetables, 104 acres